rehive/docs-portal/content/platform/ledger/transactions.md

 ### Transaction collections

-Oftentimes a group of transactions in the Platform need to be part of a single collection.
+There are many cases where multiple related transactions in the Platform need to be part of a single collection.
 For instance, a transfer transaction is made up of two transactions but these transactions are part of the same collection and both must be executed simultaneously.
 Another example of where transaction collections are relevent is the handling of fees: all transaction fees are created within the same collection as their parent transaction.

-The Platform supports transaction-collections are a way to group multiple transactions under a single identifier.
-Every transaction is a child of a transaction collection (even when only one transaction is in that collection).
-A transaction collection can contain multiple different transactions, with different types, subtypes and accounts.
-In simple terms transaction collections are used to "organize" transactions.
+The Platform supports transaction-collections are a way to group multiple related transactions together.
+Every transaction is a child of a transaction-collection (even when only one transaction is in that collection).
+A transaction-collection can contain multiple different transactions, with different types, subtypes and accounts.
+In simple terms transaction-collections are used to "organize" transactions.

 As an organization structure, transaction-collections support the creation of multiple transactions within an atomic batch (all transactions within the collection fail or succeed together).
 These transactions can have complex relationships with each other: